Hi, I’m Jeff.

 Dialogue, the secret ingredient

 When I was in training, I made sure to work in a variety of different places so that I would be ready to work with a variety of different people.
-I think that everyone comes in with their own story and it’s important to listen closely to what makes you unique.
+Everyone comes in with their own story and it’s important to listen closely to what makes you unique.

 Maybe you’ve tried therapy before and found the therapist’s silence to be less than helpful.
 You might prefer to work with someone whose style is more conversational, someone who will ask questions that make you think.
 Where we go and what we talk about are always your choice, but it helps sometimes to have someone who can give you a nudge when you want to go a little deeper.